sundgenomics/sundgenomics.github.io/peer_learning.md

 ## How does Peer Learning work?

 - First, people interested in participating the program fill the MATCHMAKING FORM.
-- The matchmaking is done by filling a microsoft form.
 - When there is enough of participants interested in the same course, Genomics Platform creates a Peer Learning Team and organizes an information meeting in the nearest available timeslot available.
 - During the information meeting participants sign up to pre-made online courses hosted in learning platforms such as Coursera, DataCamp, Udemy or similar - or to selected free online ttutorials.
 - During the information meeting there is an opportunity for Peer Learning members to elect a coordinator among themselves.